Phase-resolved hard X-ray emission of the high-mass binary LS 5039: a spectral hardening above 50 keV detected with INTEGRAL: Introduction

-It should be noted, that despite the almost 14 Ms total exposure of \ls\, the sensitivity of \isgri\ is not enough to search for $\sim$ 10~s periods of 20--250 keV emission at the $\sim10^{-11}$ erg s$^{-1}$ cm$^{-2}$ flux level.
-Hence these data do not allow one to tell whether the hard-spectrum emission of \ls\ observed by \integ\ originates from the putative pulsar, its nebula, or both.
+It should be noted that despite the almost 14 Ms total exposure of \ls, the sensitivity of \isgri\ is not enough to search for $\sim$ 10~s periods of 20--250 keV emission at the $\sim10^{-11}$ erg s$^{-1}$ cm$^{-2}$ flux level.
+Hence, unlike the case with the Crab PWN, here it is not possible to distinguish the 20--250 keV emission coming from the \ls\ compact object (whose nature has not yet been established) from the emission generated in its surroundings where a pulsar wind or a fast jet from a black hole collides with the wind of its O6.5V companion.